Categories Oral Health

 Brush and floss regularly to remove plaque and food debris.

-sugar, rich in nutrients, and help stimulate saliva production to neutralize acids.
+Healthy snacks that promote decay-free teeth are those that are low in sugar, rich in nutrients, and help stimulate saliva production to neutralize acids.
 They include;

 Recommended Fruits and Vegetables